-To clarify the Service Award Program for bargaining unit personnel, the following shall apply: Years of Service Service Longevity Award Applicable to the Bargaining Unit 5 Years A letter of appreciation from the fire chief, a certificate of service signed by the City Manager and an additional eight (8) hours of vacation leave.
-10 Years A letter of appreciation from the city manager, a certificate of service signed by the City Manager and the Mayor, an additional sixteen (16) hours of vacation leave, and a \$100 bonus.
-15 Years A letter of appreciation from the city manager, a certificate of service signed by the City Manager and the Mayor, an additional sixteen (16) hours of vacation leave, and a \$150 bonus.
-20 Years A letter of appreciation from the city manager and mayor, a certificate of service signed by the City Manager and the Mayor, an additional sixteen (16) hours of vacation leave, and a \$200 bonus.
-25 Years A letter of appreciation from the city manager and mayor, a certificate of service signed by the City Manager and the Mayor, an additional sixteen (16) hours of vacation leave, and a \$250 bonus.
-30 Years A letter of appreciation from the city manager and mayor, a certificate of service signed by the City Manager and the Mayor, an additional sixteen (16) hours of vacation leave, and a \$300 bonus.
-35 Years A letter of appreciation from the city manager and mayor, a certificate of service signed by the City manager and the Mayor, an additional sixteen (16) hours of vacation leave, and a \$350 bonus.
-40 Years A letter of appreciation from the city manager and mayor, a certificate of service signed by the City Manager and the Mayor, an additional sixteen (16) hours of vacation leave, and a \$400 bonus.
-45 Years A letter of appreciation from the city manager and mayor, a certificate of service signed by the City Manager and the Mayor, an additional sixteen (16) hours of vacation leave, and a \$450 bonus.
-50 Years A letter of appreciation from the city manager and mayor, a certificate of service signed by the City Manager and the Mayor, an additional sixteen (16) hours of vacation leave, and a \$500 bonus.
+To clarify the Service Award Program for bargaining unit personnel, the following shall apply:

+Years of Service Service Longevity Award Applicable to the Bargaining Unit 5 Years A letter of appreciation from the Fire Chief, a certificate of service signed by the City Manager and an additional eight (8) hours of vacation leave.
+10 Years A letter of appreciation from the Fire Chief, a certificate of service signed by the City Manager and the Mayor, an additional sixteen (16) hours of vacation leave, and a \$100 bonus.
+15 Years A letter of appreciation from the Fire Chief, a certificate of service signed by the City Manager and the Mayor, an additional sixteen (16) hours of vacation leave, and a \$150 bonus.
+20 Years A letter of appreciation from the Fire Chief, a certificate of service signed by the City Manager and the Mayor, an additional sixteen (16) hours of vacation leave, and a \$200 bonus.
+25 Years A letter of appreciation from the Fire Chief, a certificate of service signed by the City Manager and the Mayor, an additional sixteen (16) hours of vacation leave, and a \$250 bonus.
+30 Years A letter of appreciation from the Fire Chief, a certificate of service signed by the City Manager and the Mayor, an additional sixteen (16) hours of vacation leave, and a \$300 bonus.
+35 Years A letter of appreciation from the Fire Chief, a certificate of service signed by the City manager and the Mayor, an additional sixteen (16) hours of vacation leave, and a \$350 bonus.
+40 Years A letter of appreciation from the Fire Chief, a certificate of service signed by the City Manager and the Mayor, an additional sixteen (16) hours of vacation leave, and a \$400 bonus.
+45 Years A letter of appreciation from the Fire Chief, a certificate of service signed by the City Manager and the Mayor, an additional sixteen (16) hours of vacation leave, and a \$500 bonus.